 [INSERT FIGURE 5]

-Discussion of endogeneity and robustness checks
+Discussion of reverse causality and robustness checks

   Two issues could potentially undermine the identification and the results presented in the previous section: omitted variables and reverse causality.
 We first discuss why we do not think that these are important threats to our estimation method.
 Second, we present a series of robustness checks that addresses these two concerns through econometric methods (control variables and identification based on a narrative approach).
 Third, we perform an additional robustness check for our results on the US, based on an alternative narrative approach.